Hygrophila auriculata

-Introduction - hygrophila or marsh barbel (English) It is commonly called in Tamil as a niramuli.
+Introduction - hygrophila or marsh barbel (English) It is commonly called in Tamil nirmuli.
 An annual herbal plant growing up to 60 cm in height.
 The stem of the plant is tetragonal, hairy and stiff at the nodes.
 The bark is dark brown, although the leaves are elliptic-lanceolate and herpid.
 The flowers are purple and to a lesser extent violet blue.
 The fruit resembles a four-sided shape, linear, glabrous and about 1 cm long with seeds that are hairy and brown in color.

 Medicinal usage in Ayurveda

-In ayurveda, its seeds, roots and panchang (pancha = five and ang = parts, i.e. root, flowers, stem, fruits and leaves as ash burnt together) are used as a medication.
+In ayurveda, its seeds, roots and panchanga (pancha = five and anga = parts, i.e. root, flowers, stem, fruits and leaves as ash burnt together) are used as a medication.
+It has hepatoprotective and antioxidant activity and can reduce toxic accumulation from certain therapies.